 If an animal rights organization has $2 million in net assets, runs an annual budget surplus, and its director earns $100,000 per year, does the organization deserve your donation?
-This is a complex issue.
-Maybe, maybe not.
-It would be irresponsible to dismiss an organization based on this criteria alone so let’s explore which organizations deserve your financial support with an emphasis on impact.
+It would be shortsighted to dismiss an organization based on a budget or employee compensation alone.
+The focus should be on impact, not dollars in the bank or salaries.

 Ask Questions Before You Donate

 Here is a list of questions to ask before donating to an animal charity: